GattuSoumyasree/Copyright-Protection-of-ASI-Heritage-Images-for-Secure-Digital-Preservation/README.md

 pip install -r requirements.txt
 📌 Make sure you have Python 3.7+ installed.

-**🚀 Usage**
+🚀 Usage
-Follow these steps in order to process your dataset end-to-end:
+Follow these steps to process your dataset end-to-end:

 🔹 1.
 Embed Watermark into Images
-Embeds the watermark into all original images and saves the results to output/watermarked/. python embed.py
+Embeds the watermark into all original images and saves the results in output/watermarked/.

+bash
+Copy
+Edit
+python embed.py
 🔹 2.
-Extract Watermark from Clean Watermarked Images Extracts the watermark from the clean watermarked images (before any attack) and stores results in output/extracted/. python extract.py
+Extract Watermark from Clean Watermarked Images Extracts the watermark from the clean watermarked images (before any attack) and stores the results in output/extracted/.

+bash
+Copy
+Edit
+python extract.py
 🔹 3.
 Evaluate Watermarked Images (Pre-Attack)
-Computes PSNR, SSIM, and Normalized Correlation (NC) between:
+Computes evaluation metrics between:

 Original and watermarked images

 Original and extracted watermarks

-Results are stored in output/evaluation/. python evaluate.py
+Results (PSNR, SSIM, NC) are stored in output/evaluation/.

+bash
+Copy
+Edit
+python evaluate.py
 🔹 4.
 Apply Attacks to Watermarked Images
 Applies a variety of attacks (noise, rotation, compression, etc.) to watermarked images.
-Output is stored in output/attacks/. python apply_attacks_all.py
+Output is stored in output/attacks/.

+bash
+Copy
+Edit
+python apply_attacks_all.py
 🔹 5.
 Extract Watermark from Attacked Images
-Extracts the watermark from each attacked image and stores them in output/extracted_from_attacks/. python extract_from_attacks_all.py
+Extracts the watermark from each attacked image and stores them in output/extracted_from_attacks/.

+bash
+Copy
+Edit
+python extract_from_attacks_all.py
 🔹 6.
-Evaluate Watermark Robustness After Attacks Measures the degradation of watermark quality after attacks using PSNR, SSIM, and NC between original watermark and extracted ones. python evaluate_attacks_all.py
+Evaluate Watermark Robustness After Attacks Measures the degradation of watermark quality after attacks using PSNR, SSIM, and NC between the original watermark and the extracted ones.

+bash
+Copy
+Edit
+python evaluate_attacks_all.py